lhr-solar/BPS/README.md

 This repo contains all code related to LHR Solar's Battery Protection System (BPS) The [Documentation](https://bps.readthedocs.io/en/latest/) for the BPS contains other useful software and an in depth explanation of our architecture.

-NOTE: As of 2023, the simulator for the BPS repository is deprecated.

 ## Setup
 Development is done in a Linux environment to build and flash the BPS program.